 A: To keep themselves safe!
 As parents, we do not ever want to put our kids in harm’s way, and a sports physical is a perfect way to screen for potential problems that may be made worse with participation.

-Get Your Sports Physical at Urgent Care Extra
+Get Your Sports Physical at Banner Urgent Care

 Please visit any of our healthcare clinics today.
 For more information about sports physicals, or help with any other questions you might have, call us at (480) 988-9108.